mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/DeveloperSurveyResults2015.md

 ##Things that could be done to make day-to-day development easier##

-* Information available on the wiki, but not easy to find (To be discussed at TSC)
+* Information available on the wiki, but not easy to find (To be discussed at SSC)
-* Not enough effort put into testing, causes problems down-stream
+* Not enough effort put into testing, causes problems down-stream (To be discussed at Worshop)
 * Algorithms with exec functions that are far too large (many people highlighed this)
 * Faster local builds (many people requested this)
 * Faster unit test suites